huggingface/diffusers/examples/controlnet/README.md

 Using the pretrained models we can provide control images (for example, a depth map) to control Stable Diffusion text-to-image generation so that it follows the structure of the depth image and fills in the details. `train_controlnet.py` script shows how to train a controlnet from scratch with simple example data.

 This example is based on the [training example in the original Controlnet repository](https://github.com/lllyasviel/ControlNet/blob/main/docs/train.md) and it trains a controlnet that can fill circles using a small synthetic dataset.
-The end results isn't very useful but it should serve as a starting point for controlnet training.

 ## Installing the dependencies